r-uu/r-uu.lib/fx/comp/readme.md

 To explain some of the challenges of developing bigger applications with Java FX here is a brief overview of how Java FX works.

+## Some basic mechanics of Java FX

 Java FX is a UI framework that supports comfortable design of feature rich user interfaces with a visual design tool named SceneBuilder.
 SceneBuilder is a WYSIWYG editor that produces configuration files (.fxml) for load-time creation of an application's UI layout.
+Note that with FXML it is possible to design large parts (if not all) of the visual appearance of an application visually.

-In Java FX application logic can be decoupled strictly from layout.
-A so called ```FXMLLoader``` can be configured to use a custom controller object.
-Then at load time ```FXMLLoader``` automatically injects references to relevant UI controls into the controller.
+In Java FX application logic can be decoupled strictly from layout using FXML for the definition of the layout.
+At runtime a so called ```FXMLLoader``` can be configured to use a custom controller object.
+Then ```FXMLLoader``` automatically injects references to relevant UI controls into the controller.
 A controller is an instance of a regular Java class with annotated fields for each relevant UI control.
+Thereby these classes can take control over the application's behaviour.
+With this approach UI behaviour can be cleanly separated from UI layout.

 To make this work it is necessary to tell the loader which controls shall be bound to which controller fields.
 This is easily done by giving a unique name to each relevant UI control in the visual designer and by making sure the controller class has an equally named annotated field for each of the controls.